Check which expenses are taxable if your employee works from home due to coronavirus (COVID-19)

 There is no benefit charge on the reimbursement.
 There is also no benefit charge if you let your employee keep the equipment as it is something that they already own.

-Contact HMRC if you’re an employer and need help and support on paying tax due to coronavirus.
+Contact HMRC if you’re an employer and need help and support on paying tax due to COVID-19.

 Get help online